 - UDL provides multiple means of engagement, representation, and action and expression to all learners from the start.
 Students are encouraged to self-differentiate and choose the best path for themselves.

-- Differentiated Instruction (DI) can be seen as a responsive practice where adjustments are made based on the individual needs of the students.
+- DI can be seen as a responsive practice where adjustments are made based on the individual needs of the students.

 - Oftentimes, differentiation is done after the data is collated and trends are noticed.